yasammez/nachricht/README.md

 * **Be small on wire.** We don't want to waste any bits.
 If you never transmit messages over flaky network links, check out bincode, which is much simpler to interpret but doesn't pack anything.
 * **Have a low code footprint.** Do not increase code size unreasonably.
-Also, nobody likes exploding transitive dependency trees: currently nachricht has no dependencies while nachricht-serde only depends on serde.
+Also, nobody likes exploding transitive dependency trees: currently nachricht has no dependencies while nachricht-serde only depends on nachricht itself and serde.
 Try to keep it at that if possible.
 * **Serialize and deserialize fast.** There is, of course, a trade-off to be made here: zero-copy formats are insanely fast to decode but force the serializer to pre-compute a lot of pointers.
 If the sending side has less CPU than the receiving side, this isn't optimal.
 Also, pointers take up space on wire (see above).